17 Feb The Taxman Cometh – Tulsa Attorney

 The plan, proposed by Fallin during a joint legislative session, has many lawyers, including Tulsa attorney John Truskett, upset.

-Legal services are among 164 categories of services Fallin is proposing to require to pay state, city and county sales taxes.
-This is in effort to broaden the state’s tax base and collect an additional $839.9 million for lawmakers to appropriate.
-Architectural and engineering fees, dental services, doctor visits and utility services are just a small sampling of other services she has proposed to tax.
+Legal services are among 164 categories of services Fallin is proposing to require to pay state, city, and county sales taxes.
+This is in an effort to broaden the state’s tax base and collect an additional $839.9 million for lawmakers to appropriate.
+Architectural and engineering fees, dental services, doctor visits, and utility services are just a small sampling of other services she has proposed to tax.